 Each user benefiting from Customer Key needs to be licensed if they want to be covered by Customer Key.

-For SharePoint Online, the Office 365 Tenant Administrator who configures Customer Key also needs to be licensed, to perform the setup steps.
+For SharePoint Online, the Office 365 Administrator who configures Customer Key also needs to be licensed, to perform the setup steps.
 Additionally, the users that are benefiting from the feature need to be licensed – this includes the site owner and any users accessing files on one or more sites that are encrypted using Customer Key.
+External users do not need to be licensed to access files on one or more sites that are encrypted using Customer Key.